-Whether you are visiting Australia for a short period of time or planning to stay of several years, you must have a valid Australian visa.
-A visa is a form of permission for a non-citizen to enter, transit or remain in a particular country.
+Whether you are visiting Australia for a short period of time or planning to migrate, you must have a valid Australian visa.

 Information on visas to Australia can be found on the Department of Home Affairs website.

-Most visa applications can be lodged online by creating an ImmiAccount - this is our preferred method of visa lodgement to helps us process your application faster.
+Most visa applications can be lodged online by creating an ImmiAccount.
+This is our preferred method of visa lodgement to helps us process your application faster.

-If you are lodging an application in the USA, please refer to the following information before submitting your application:
+If you are lodging an application in the US, please refer to the following information before submitting your application: